-To determine the effect of proper binder dispersion on mixing efficiency, several core mixes were made in a laboratory highintensity batch mixer and mixed for various times to simulate mixing conditions, ranging from very poor to excellent.
-Experimental test cores made using mixing times of 5, 10, 20, 30 and 60 seconds for each component (double for actual total mix cycle) are shown in Fig. 7.
-All of these cores were prepared with balanced ratios of Part I:Part II (50:50) on the standard washed and dried silica sand.
+To determine the effect of proper binder dispersion on mixing efficiency, several core mixes were made in a laboratory high intensity batch mixer and mixed for various times to simulate mixing conditions ranging from very poor to excellent.
+Experimental test cores made using mixing times of 5, 10, 20, 30 and 60 seconds for each component (double for actual total mix cycle) are shown in Figure 7.